 Surely you have noticed the colorful icons that appear in each view to the right of each record.
 With these navigation icons you can edit, copy, move or delete single data records.

 The following navigation icons appear in almost all views.
 For reasons of clarity, they are not additionally provided with a text.
-However, if you position the pointer of your mouse over an icon, you will be shown the corresponding description.
+However, if you position the pointer of your mouse over an icon, the corresponding description will be shown.

 Edit: calls a specific record in edit mode.